ravindra-miyani/nasa/README.md

 **Setup Development Environment**

    1. Install PhalconPHP Framework.
 (I choose PhalconPHP Framework because it is fastest framework built in C and deliver as an extension.
 PhalconPHP provides the lowest overhead for MVC-based applications)
+   2. Execute nasa.sql file in your MySQL database.
-   2. Setup Nginx or alternative web server.
+   3. Setup Nginx or alternative web server.
 I have used nginx as web server. following is the complete nginx configuration.
 >    server {
 >         listen   80;
 >